psaltisa/psaltisa.github.io/_pages/outreach.md

 layout: page
 title: outreach
 permalink: /outreach/
-description:
+description: science is for everyone
 nav: true
 ---

-When he is not exploring the origin of the elements, in a lab or in front of a computer screen, Thanassis is making science accessible to a wider audience, by participating in several science communication initiatives worldwide.
-This experience has enabled him to share his passion about science with the public, with a focus on children, the next generation of scientists.
-Below you can learn more about the initiatives he is involved in.
+When we are not exploring the origin of the elements, in a lab or in front of a computer screen, we enjoy making science accessible to a wider audience, by participating in several science communication initiatives worldwide.
+This experience enables us to share our passion about science with the public, with a focus on children, the next generation of scientists.
+Below you can learn more about the initiatives we have been involved in.
 In case you are interested in collaborating on a science communication project, feel free to [contact](mailto:{{site.email}}).

 <div class="projects grid">